Nikki Haley 2024 presidential campaign: Pre-candidacy developments

 In 2019, Haley created a new policy group named Stand for America, a group that promotes public policies aimed at strengthening the economy, culture, and national security.
 Haley hired influential political strategist Tim Chapman as the group's executive director, which some believed indicated she was gearing up for a presidential campaign.
 Several billionaires and hedge fund managers have made large donations to the group.

 In February 2021, Haley created a PAC to endorse and support candidates in the 2022 midterm elections.
 She hired former NRSC political director Betsy Ankney to be executive director.
 She campaigned for Republican candidates in Georgia, Pennsylvania, New Hampshire, and Wisconsin in the lead up to election day.
-This move was seen as an effort to lay the stages of a '24 campaign and boost her national image.

-While speaking at Christians United for Israel's Washington summit in July 2022, Haley hinted at a run for president in the 2024 U.S. presidential election, saying, "If this president signs any sort of [Iran nuclear] deal, I'll make you a promise: The next president will shred it on her first day in office," and, "Just saying, sometimes it takes a woman."
+This move was seen as an effort to lay the stages of a 2024 campaign and boost her national image.While speaking at Christians United for Israel's Washington summit in July 2022, Haley hinted at a run for president in the 2024 U.S. presidential election, saying, "If this president signs any sort of [Iran nuclear] deal, I'll make you a promise: The next president will shred it on her first day in office", and, "Just saying, sometimes it takes a woman."
+In November, Haley attended an event at Clemson University, during which she confirmed she would use the holiday season to make a decision on launching a campaign: "If we decide to get into it, we'll put 1,000 percent in, and we'll finish it."

-On January 31, 2023, it was reported that Haley would announce a bid for the presidency on February 15, making her the first challenger to former President Donald Trump's campaign.
-Haley will be the third Indian-American politician to seek a presidential nomination following Bobby Jindal and current Vice President Kamala Harris.
+On January 31, 2023, it was reported that Haley would announce a bid for the presidency on February 15, making her the first challenger to former president Donald Trump's campaign.
+Haley became the third Indian-American politician to seek a presidential nomination following Bobby Jindal and Kamala Harris.
 Haley had previously claimed that she would not run for the candidacy if Trump also sought the nomination.